 Prior to this offering, there has been no public market for shares of our common stock.
 We cannot predict the effect, if any, future sales of shares of common stock, or the availability for future sale of shares of common stock, will have on the market price of shares of our common stock prevailing from time to time.
-Future sales of substantial amounts of our common stock in the public market or the perception that such sales might occur may adversely affect market prices of our common stock prevailing from time to time and could impair our future ability to raise capital through the sale of our equity or equity-related securities at a time and price that we deem appropriate.
+Future sales of substantial amounts of our common stock in the public market or the perception that such sales might occur may adversely affect market prices of our common stock prevailing from time to time and could impair our future ability to raise capital through the sale of our equity-related securities at a time and price that we deem appropriate.
 Furthermore, there may be sales of substantial amounts of our common stock in the public market after the existing legal and contractual restrictions lapse.
 This may adversely affect the prevailing market price and our ability to raise equity capital in the future.
 See "Risk Factors-General Risk Factors-Future sales or issuances, or the perception of future sales or issuances, by us or our existing stockholders in the public market following this offering, or the settlement of the purchase contracts, could cause the market price for our common stock to decline."

-Upon completion of this offering we will have a total of shares of our common stock outstanding (or shares if the underwriters exercise in full their over-allotment option).
-Of the outstanding shares, the shares sold in this offering (or shares if the underwriters exercise in full their over-allotment option) will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described below.
+Upon completion of this offering we will have a total of 171,190,389 shares of our common stock outstanding (or 179,190,389 shares if the underwriters exercise in full their over-allotment option).
+Of the outstanding shares, 53,333,334 shares sold in this offering (or 61,333,334 shares if the underwriters exercise in full their over-allotment option) will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144, including our directors, executive officers and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described below.

-We will also have outstanding Units (or Units if the underwriters in the concurrent offering of the Units exercise in full their option to purchase additional Units), which will settle into up to shares of our common stock (or up to shares if the underwriters in the concurrent offering of the Units exercise in full their option to purchase additional Units), based on the assumed initial public offering price of per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, subject to certain anti-dilution adjustments, subject to certain anti-dilution adjustments.
+We will also have 8,000,000 Units outstanding (or 9,200,000 Units if the underwriters in the concurrent offering of the Units exercise in full their option to purchase additional Units), which will settle into 30,768,800 shares of our common stock (or 35,384,120 shares if the underwriters in the concurrent offering of the Units exercise in full their option to purchase additional Units), based on the initial public offering price of \$13.00 per share and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, subject to certain anti-dilution adjustments.